psprao95/Contact-Manager/README.md

 4. Right click on the file *ContactManagerApp.java* -> Run as Java Application

 5. Open MySQL Workbench.
-Run the 'createSchema.sql' file to create the required tables
+Run the *createSchema.sql* file to create the required tables

 6. Run *PopulateDatabase.java* to load a list of sample contacts in your application to get started (optional).
 This code loads the entries from the *contacts.csv* file.